Alpine Summits Dog Sledding Expedition – 8 days

 By now dog mushing comes naturally.
 On Day 7 we’ll head above tree line again to reach Alligator Lake and the Coal Lake plateau.
 This area has rich indigenous history deeply linked to the landforms it contains.
 In the evening you’ll discover some practical bush living tips during a quick workshop on winter survival with your guide.
 On the last day, we’ll stop for photos on a plateau overlooking Fish Lake for a final grand vista, then head down to the ranch and to your hotel in town for a hot shower and a celebratory dinner.

-*Note* The itinerary may vary according trail and weather conditions as well as guests’ fitness levels.
+Note: The itinerary may vary according trail and weather conditions, changes in regulations and guests’ fitness level.

 From December to April